Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Planting: It can be grown in containers.

-Propagation: Seed, cuttings.
+Propagation: Seed, cuttings, root division.

 Uses: An edible culinary herb.
 The flowers can be added to salads for color and visual appeal.
+Orange Thyme leaves can be added raw to salads for an added flavor note.

 Comments